 This 200-year-old museum is one of the top Amsterdam attractions.

-The meaning of the name is National Museum, and it actually has an amazing history.
+The meaning of the name is the National Museum, and it actually has an amazing history.

-With some masterpieces of the Rambrandt, Johannes Vormeer, and Frams Hals among their 5,000 important paintings on the display, the Rijksmuseum is undoubtedly a must-see.
+With some masterpieces of the Rembrandt, Johannes Vermeer, and Frans Hals among their 5,000 important paintings on the display, the Rijksmuseum is undoubtedly a must-see.

 There is also a unique art history canal cruise taking the visitors to many of the sites represented in the Rijksmuseum’s collections, which is a nice thing to experience.

 Another must-visit museum for the fans of art and history.
 Since its inauguration in 1972, the eye-catching Van Gogh Museum has always been named among the top Amsterdam attractions.